firefreak9/Punchy/README.md

 # Punchy — Setup Guide

-**Punchy** is a Pebble time clock app that tracks your punch in/out times, calculates pay, and can export and restore your data via a personal Google Sheet.
+Punchy is a Pebble time clock app that tracks your punch in/out times, calculates pay — including overtime, tax withholding, and periodic deductions — and can export and restore your data via a personal Google Sheet.

 ---